growilabs/growi-docs/docs/en/guide/features/page_layout.md

 ## 9. Page title

 The title of the page is displayed here.
 You can [copy the page path or URL to the clipboard](/en/guide/features/copy_to_clipboard.html) from the button next to the title.

 ## 10. Page tools button

-You can do the following operations on the displayed page.
+You can do the following operations on the displayed page：

 - [Subscribe to a page](/en/guide/features/in-app-notification.html)
 - Like